-A stone-built design of 1838-39, in many ways typical of Catholic church architecture of the period, in a thin pre-Puginian Early English Gothic.
+A stone-built design of 1838-9, in a thin pre-Puginian Early English Gothic.
 It was designed by the noted architect Matthew Hadfield, who went on to undertake many important commissions for the Catholic Church.
 Although the building has been altered it retains a good altar and reredos designed by the well-known architect Edmund Kirby.

 A ‘night school’ was established in Stalybridge in 1834 by a Catholic priest.
 Building work on the church started in 1838, the foundation stone being laid by Matthew Ellison, agent to the Duke of Norfolk’s northern estates.
-The building was an early work of the noted architect Matthew Hadfield, nephew of Matthew Ellison, who with his various partnerships (see appendix 4) undertook many important Catholic Commissions.
-The church cost £5000 and opened in 1839.
+The building was an early work of the noted architect Matthew Hadfield, nephew of Matthew Ellison, who with his various partnerships undertook many important Catholic commissions.
+The church cost £5,000 and opened in 1839.

 Inside, the chancel is framed internally by three relief arches, continued with one arch on each of the north and south sides.
 This may be original but it may be an alteration associated the blocking of the east windows.
 This was probably done to accommodate Kirby’s altar and reredos of 1869.
 These survive, though the altar was brought forward as part of a reordering of the 1980s.
 Various other alterations have taken place, including reglazing of most windows, alteration of the gallery and repairs after a fire, and creation of an external ramp.